 The next time you are dining out, take a quick gander at the "by the glass" wine list and you might see something quite surprising: a "wines on tap" list.
-Now beer drinkers around the world have hailed the almighty tap for quite some time.
-It's fresher!
-It's more flavorful!
+While you may be appalled at the lack of charm and tradition that comes with getting your wine out of a tap, the experience might leave you pleasantly surprised.

 What's in a Tap?
 Once again, Europe is leaps and bounds ahead of us in the trend department.
 Serving wine out of a cask is second nature in Italy or France.
 However, here in the ole US we like our wines bottled with fancy labels and fancier prices.
 In the last few years however, that has begun to change.